HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 ## Programming

-Instead of manually modifing the password I decided to create a python script which will replace characters such as 1, 2, and 3 with the special characters.
+Instead of manually modifing the password I decided to create a python script which will replace characters such as 1, 2, and 3 with the special characters `_`, `>`, and `\`.

 ```python title="solve.py"
 def solve(password : str):